 You may obtain vision services from any licensed vision provider, although using non-network providers will greatly affect the amount of benefits you receive and the claims procedure.
 When you receive your vision care from a non-network provider, you pay the provider's charge at the time of service, and you must file a claim with VSP within six months of the date services were provided.
 VSP will then reimburse you for the charges (minus the copayments), up to the non-network maximum amount.
-For example, if you receive an eye examination from a non-network provider who charges \$50, you pay the \$10 copayment plus \$2 (the amount of the remaining charge in excess of the maximum reimbursement of \$38).
+For example, if you receive an eye examination from a non-network provider who charges \$50, you pay the \$10 copayment plus \$2 (the amount of the remaining charge in excess of the maximum reimbursement of \$38) If you choose special lenses and use a non-network provider but you didn't choose the Plus Plan, you will only receive an average savings of 30%.